Dispatch No. 20

 Set up automatic VEQT purchases.
 Spend your 500 hours on something that actually compounds — your career, your skills, your life.
 Let time do the rest.

 If you're ready to start, check out our Getting Started with VEQT guide — it takes about 5 minutes to read and 30 minutes to act on.
+And if you're curious about other common traps that sound appealing but underperform index investing, see our breakdown of covered calls and the dividend trap or why passive investing gives you a behavioral edge.

 Sources & Data